meTur4ik/OpenRobotics/README.md

 #### A repo for OpenComputers mod

 #### Disclaimer: everything in the repo was initially running  on minecraft 1.7.10. and OpenComputers 1.7.5.
-It may be that something would break or get deprecated/obsolete in older versions and I won't have time to fix it.
+It may be that something would break or get deprecated/obsolete in newer versions and I won't have time to fix it.

 #### Disclaimer2: I'm not guarantee, that every issue you post would be implemented.